About My Practice

 About My Process

 Our first interaction is a phone call to determine if I am a good fit for your family.
-You can schedule this phone call by clicking on the Contact button.
+You can schedule this Connections Call by clicking on the button.
 If you decide to start an assessment with me, we will complete it in the following process:

-3. Scoring and interpreting test results.
-You are not present for this part of the assessment process, but rest assured once the testing is complete, I am hard at work scoring and interpreting the test results.
+4. Scoring and interpreting test results.
+You are not present for this part of the assessment process, but rest assured that after you leave a testing session, I am hard at work scoring and interpreting the test results.

-4. Discussion meeting.
-Within two weeks of completing testing (and getting those questionnaires turned in), I meet with you to review the assessment results and answer the questions we identified in the intake meeting.
-This meeting lasts 1 to 1.5 hours and can be held in my office or virtually, if preferred.
-We discuss the test results, what they mean in the real world, and how to use this information to help you or your child going forward.
-We also discuss if and how to share this information with your child and other important people in their life.
+6. Discussion meeting.
+Within two weeks of completing testing, I meet with you to answer the Assessment Questions.
+This meeting lasts 2 hours and can be held in my office or virtually, if preferred.
+In this meeting we review the test results and how to use this information to help you or your child going forward.

 Questions?
 Check out the FAQs.